Neural dust: Components

-The principal components of the neural dust system include the sensor nodes (neural dust), which aim to be in the 10-100 μm^{3} scale, and a sub-cranial interrogator, which would sit below the dura mater and would provide both power and a communication link to the neural dust.
+The principal components of a neural dust system include the sensor nodes (neural dust), which aim to be in the 10-100 μm^{3} scale, and a sub-cranial interrogator, which would sit below the dura mater and would provide both power and a communication link to the neural dust.

-Neural dust sensors can use a multitude of mechanisms for powering and communication, including traditional RF as well as ultrasonics.
-An ultrasound based neural dust motes consist of a pair of recording electrodes, a custom transistor, and a piezoelectric sensor.
+Neural dust sensors could use a multitude of mechanisms for powering and communication, including traditional radio frequency (RF), as well as ultrasonics.
+An ultrasound based neural dust mote would consist of a pair of recording electrodes, a custom transistor, and a piezoelectric sensor.
 The piezoelectric crystal is capable of recording brain activity from the extracellular space, and converting it into an electrical signal.

 Data and Power Transfer

 While many forms of BCI exist, neural dust is in a class of its own due to its size and wireless capability.
 While electromagnetic waves (such as radio frequencies) can be used to interact with neural dust or other wireless neural sensors, the use of ultrasound offers reduced attenuation in the tissue.
 This results in higher implantation depths (and therefore easier communication with the sub-cranial communicator), as well as a reduction of energy being distributed into the body's tissues due to scattering or absorption.
 This excess energy would take the form of heat, which could cause damage to the surrounding tissue if temperatures rose too high.
 Theoretically, ultrasound would allow smaller sensor nodes, allowing for sizes less than 100 μm, however, many practical and scalability challenges remain.